Frequently asked questions about our jewellery

 Can the rings be resized?

 Every ring is made to the exact size as specified by you, so please make sure that you have your finger measured by a professional jeweller.
 As in the case of titanium, it can be difficult to resize rings.
 Our resizing service for these rings allows us to up the size and downsize by one or two sizes on the plain rings.
 The diamond set and inlaid rings are more tricky to size, but in the past, we have skimmed them to upsize.
-Most of our other rings can be resized except for the gold inlaid, zirconium or custom made rings.
+Most of our other rings can be resized except for the gold inlaid, zirconium or custom-made rings.
 Resizes are usually subject to a charge which will depend upon the type of ring and the extent of the change.
 If your ring is impossible to resize we can only offer you the best deal resizing option whereby we will give you the best price possible to re-order from us.
 We know that other jewellers provide Ring sizing services online too, but cannot vouch for their accuracy.
+If you are unsure of your size before ordering then please consider trying our online wedding ring sizer service first.

 What do the different finishes look like?